Table of Contents

 At least it seems that way to most people.
-In this box made of sheet metal, is the heart of your HVAC cooling system.
+This box made of sheet metal is the heart of your HVAC cooling system.
 Or for those with heat pumps, it is the heart of your HVAC heating and cooling.

 A heat pump condensing unit will look similar to an air conditioning condenser.
-There are differences inside the the heat pump condenser and air conditioning condenser equipment.
+There are differences in the heat pump condenser and air conditioning condenser equipment.
 A heat pump condenser has a reversing valve and an air conditioner condenser does not have a reversing valve.
 A heat pump will provide heating and cooling and an air conditioner will only cool your home or business.
 Both systems are common in the fact that both types of condensers have condenser coils, a compressor, controls, and a condenser fan motor.
-Unless you have a water to air heat pump system you probably do not have a heat pump if you live North of the Mid-Atlantic region (North of Maryland).
+Unless you have a water to air or geothermal heat pump system you probably do not have a heat pump if you live North of the Mid-Atlantic region (North of Maryland).

-The Heart of an Air Conditioner
+The Heart of Air Conditioner Condensing Units

 The air conditioning & heat pump condensing unit houses the HVAC compressor (the heart of your system).
 It is the pump that is moving heat to the outside and bringing the refrigerant (which absorbs the heat) to the inside of your home.
 Vice versa for heat pumps in the winter.

-It is not much you can do with a burned up compressor except replace it with a new one.
+It is not much you can do with a burned-up compressor except replace it with a new one.
 However, there is much you can do to maintain the equipment to give it a longer than average life and keep it running as smoothly and efficiently as the day it was new.

-Checking the Air Conditioning Units Condenser Fan Motor
+Checking the Condensing Units Condenser Fan Motor

-In late winter or early spring it is a good practice to check the condenser fan motor to make sure it turns.
+In late winter or early Spring, it is a good practice to check the condenser fan motor to make sure it turns.
 Unplug or turn off the condensing unit at the electrical disconnect box and then set the thermostat to cool.
 Go back outside and restore power to the condensing unit.
 Watch the air conditioning units & heat pump condenser fan motor to make sure it turns.
 The air conditioning & heat pump condenser fan motor should be blowing plenty of air up.

-If the air conditioning & heat pump condenser fan motor fails on a hot day, the unit stops cooling and the pressures in the condenser rises until a high-pressure switch (not all units are equipped with high pressure switches) trips or the compressor overload shuts the compressor down.
+If the air conditioning & heat pump condenser fan motor fails on a hot day, the unit stops cooling and the pressures in the condenser rise until a high-pressure switch (not all units are equipped with high-pressure switches) trips or the compressor overload shuts the compressor down.
 There is a possibility, with a failed HVAC condenser fan motor, that the compressor fails for good never to run again.
 An HVAC condenser fan motor is a lot cheaper than a compressor.
 Make sure the condenser fan motor is turning or running before the hot weather arrives.

 Basic Condenser Maintenance & Upkeep

 The question you are probably asking now is “What can I do to keep the condensing unit running smoothly and efficiently?”
-First you can keep the air conditioning & heat pump condenser coils clean of grass, dirt, and mud.
+First, you can keep the air conditioning & heat pump condenser coils clean of grass, dirt, and mud.
 Over time, these things build up inside the HVAC condenser coils and block the condenser coils.
 This accumulation of debris reduces the designed surface area of the air conditioning & heat pump condenser coils.

-For the typical*air conditioner (AC) or heat pump the pressures should not exceed 300 P.S.I.G. on the hottest day of the year. *(Recent HFC refrigerants out on the market operate at higher design pressures.)
+For the typical*air conditioner (AC) or heat pump, the pressures should not exceed 300 P.S.I.G. on the hottest day of the year. *(Recent HFC refrigerants out on the market operate at higher design pressures.)
 If your condensing unit has dirty condensing coils and the thermometer outside is above 70 degrees then your condensing unit is most likely running at a higher pressure than it is designed to run at.
 The solution is to clean the HVAC condensing unit coils.